cvicens/openwhisk-demo/README.md

 $ cd openwhisk-demo
 ```

-By default I'll assume you're in folder `openwhisk-demo` unless otherwise adviced.
+By default I'll assume you're in folder `openwhisk-demo` unless otherwise advised.

-## Setting up the minishift enviroment
+## Setting up the minishift environment

 > *If you already have an Openshift environment you can skip this.*

 In order to set up our demo, we need to run `./01-setup-minishift.sh`.
-Please have a look to `./00-environment.sh` to confirm the default vaules for the minishift profile we're going to create.
+Please have a look to `./00-environment.sh` to confirm the default values for the minishift profile we're going to create.

-> Pay special attention to variables MINISHIFT_VM_DRIVER and PLATFORM to make then match your enviroment!
+> Pay special attention to variables MINISHIFT_VM_DRIVER and PLATFORM to make then match your environment!

 ```
 $ ./01-setup-minishift.sh